rvrebcev/near-development-101/content/near101_chapter_2.md

 ```

 At line 1, we define the name of the smart contract that we want to interact with.
 This is the name of the account where the smart contract is deployed to.
-We using the contract created in our [AssemblyScript contract development](/near101_chapter_1.md) learning module, so the `${CONTRACT_NAME}` variable would be `mycontract.testnet`.
+We using the contract created in our [AssemblyScript contract development](/near101_chapter_1.md) learning module, so the `${CONTRACT_NAME}` variable would be `mycontract.myaccount.testnet`.
 Replace it with the accountID of the account where your smart contract is deployed to.

 In lines 5 and 14, we define the different environments that we can connect to.
 In this tutorial, we will only use the testnet.